jsverse/transloco/README.md

 (\*) Works **only** by creating a new service instance and mark it as isolated, and it's not supported at the directive level.

+If you find any mistakes in the table, open an issue, and we'll fix them asap, thanks in advance.

 ## Plugins

 - [Messageformat](https://github.com/ngneat/transloco/tree/master/projects/ngneat/transloco-messageformat) (official)